State Medical Plans

 • 2025 HDHP Summary Plan Description

-You are ineligible for the HDHP if you have a Health Reimbursement Account, or have coverage through Medicare or TRICARE.
+You are ineligible for the HDHP if you have a Health Reimbursement Account or coverage through Medicare or TRICARE.
 You also cannot be claimed as a dependent on another person’s tax return.

 Step 2: Compare Insurance Carriers